mozilla/ascendproject/participants/portland/maryanne/_posts/2014-09-19-Fridayrecap.md

 date:   2014-09-19
 categories: maryanne
 ---
-#Friday September 19,2014
+#Friday September 19, 2014

 ##test test

 A week that tested my patience at times. *Arrrrggg*
 I would rather write blog posts in WordPress.
 Spell check is under view spell check.
 I crashed bugzilla.
 I dream in markdown.

-I just learned why my post aren't showing up.
-I need to rename all my files to 2014-09-19-titleof_post.md
+I just learned why my post are not showing up.
+I need to rename all my files to 2014-09-19-title_of_post.md

 ###I like atomated testing best.
 	These are the tests that I ran.